SmallImprovements/react-redux-composable-list/docs/Concepts.md

 * **enhanced component:**
   * the output of an enhancement that takes a basic or already enhanced component
 * **enhancer component:**
-  * a component that alters an implicit enhancement
+  * a component that alters an enhancement
 * **state key:**
   * an [identifier](https://www.robinwieruch.de/redux-state-keys/) for the enhanced component to track all its enhancements